 The increase of cash required by operating activities of discontinued operations in 2015 is due primarily to divestiture costs associated with the sale of our discontinued FMC Alkali Chemicals business on April 1, 2015.
-Additionally 2014 and 2013 include a full year of positive cash flows associated with FMC Alkali while 2015 only includes one quarter's worth due to sale date timing.
+Additionally, 2014 includes a full year of positive cash flows associated with FMC Alkali while 2015 only includes one quarter's worth due to sale date timing.